sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ...instead of "minting profiles," we encourage you to think of them instead as "blueprints" as we think it better captures the essence of what the `new` command does: it sets up and configures your module and the processes that will work on it according to a plan.
-Where we use the term `profile` below, **mentally** replace it with `blueprint` instead.
+Where we use the term "profile" below, **mentally** replace it with "blueprint" instead.
 Of course, if we have you type in `profile`, make sure you actually type in `profile.`

 ## Creating Your First Factory Blueprint